- 1 General information

 - 2 Starting a new project

-- 3 Ongoing projects
+- 3 Basic procedures

 The Spinoza Centre for Neuroimaging supports fundamental and clinical research programs in the fields of neuroscience and cognition but also facilitates academic and industrial research programs in areas other than the brain.
 The Centre houses a variety of techniques designed to visualize and study the brain.
 Central to the infrastructure are the 3 Tesla and 7 Tesla human Magnetic Resonance Imaging scanners (MRI).
 Ultra-high field MR (≥ 7 Tesla) allows human brain function, structure and metabolism to be visualized at unprecedented detail.
 The peripheral equipment installed at the scanners includes material for visual, auditory and sensory stimulation, eye tracking and electroencephalography (EEG) recordings, all of which can be performed simultaneously with the MRI acquisitions.
 Several testing rooms are available in the suite to help people who are collecting surveys, patient briefing or for obtaining behavioural and EEG measures.
 This allows for a wide range of possible experimental manipulation and physiological measurements to complement the MRI data.
 In addition to the MRI equipment the Spinoza Centre houses a 'mock' MRI scanner for training humans, and several groups share their setups for Transcranial Magnetic Stimulation (TMS) and Transcranial Direct Current Stimulation (tDCS) with the facility.

-Route description on how to get to Spinoza via public transportation or car.
+How to get to Spinoza via public transportation or car.

-Opening hours of Spinoza and when support staff are present.
+Of Spinoza and when support staff are present.